gulpjs/undertaker/README.md

 ### Sharing tasks

-To share common tasks with all your projects, you can set a registry with those tasks defined inside the constructor.
+To share common tasks with all your projects, you can expose an `init` method on the registry prototype and it will receive the Undertaker instance as the only argument.
+You can then use `undertaker.task(name, fn)` to register pre-defined tasks.

 For example you might want to share a `clean` task:

 ```javascript
 var fs = require('fs');